 Like any investment, there are benefits and risks to both options that must be fully understood before committing to one asset class or the other.

-Residential Real Estate is any property that is used for residential purposes like a single-family home or duplex.
+Residential real estate is any property that is used for residential purposes, such as a single-family home or duplex.
 There is, however, some overlap between residential and commercial assets when it comes to multi-unit properties.
 Properties with less than five units, like a triplex or qued-plex, typically fall into the residential category while properties with more than five units fall into the commercial category.

-For individuals that choose to invest in residential real estate, they may find that it comes with a host of benefits:
+For investors that choose to invest in residential real estate, they may find that it comes with a host of benefits:

 - Low Barriers to Entry: Residential properties tend to be less expensive than their commercial counterparts and financing is widely available under generally favorable terms.
 Combined, these allow an individual to acquire a property with a relatively small down payment.